ese3500/final-project-prime-hydration/README.md

 #### 3.2 Hardware Requirements Specification (HRS) Results

-Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-You should be quantifying this, using measurement tools to collect data.

 HRS 01 - Project shall be controlled by an ATmega328PB microcontroller.

 - The project is entirely orchestrated using a single ATmega328PB.

 HRS 02 - Project shall be powered via a 12V power supply from a wall outlet connection, compatible with the microcontroller.

-- The project's external DC pumps were all powered via the 12V power supply.
+- The project's external DC pumps were all powered via the 12V power supply, with each DC motor and pump wired with a MOSFET, diode, and resistor circuit.

 HRS 03 - DC brushless pumps shall be used for accurate and consistent fluid dispension.
 Each ingredient shall be dispensed in under 3 seconds and to within +/- 0.2 oz of the specified volume amount.